DurgakalyanPediredla/Smart-Contract-Deployment-into-Ethereum-Blockchain-using-Web3.py/README.md

 # Smart-Contract-Deployment-into-Ethereum-Blockchain-using-Web3.py
-Deploying a Smart Contract into Ethereum Blockchain  and interacting with it using Web3.py
+Python code that deploy and interact with a simple Ethereum smart contract named "Billboard" using Web3.py.

+## Libraries used
+#Web3
+#pprint
+#EthereumTesterProvider
+#Solidity